skagawa2/cumtddatacollection/README.md

 # CUMTD Bus Delay Analysis
-see [CUMTD Data Analysis](https://shawkagawa.com/cumtddatacollection/) for live updates of this repo
+see [CUMTD Data Analysis](https://shawkagawa.com/cumtddatacollection/) for live updates of this repo (website down)

 ## Software Used